About Our Trainings

 Our Fort Collins, Colorado, courses are held at the Marriott Hotel Conference Center.
 The full-service Marriott is an elegant, 230-room facility conveniently located next door to the Foothills Mall, numerous restaurants, retail outlets, and movie theaters.

 Amenities include free Internet access for our group members, an acclaimed full-service restaurant, and an indoor/outdoor pool and fitness center.
 Reservations may be made by calling (800) 548-2635.
 The Center for Loss group rate for 2016-18 is $124/night.
+The room block is limited and must be made four weeks prior to attendance, so reserve your room early.

 Denver International Airport (DEN) is the closest major airport to Fort Collins, which lies about 90 minutes north of the airport.
 Most participants choose to use ground shuttle service between the airport and the hotel, such as Green Ride at (888) 472-6656 or SuperShuttle at (970) 482-0505.
 Another option is to rent a car for your stay.